sserdyuk1991/configure-debian/README.md

-# debian-configuration-scripts
+# configure-debian

-Set of scripts for configuring of clear Debian installation
+Set of scripts for configuring of fresh installed Debian system

-## Configuration steps
+## Configuring steps

 0. In order to configure WiFi on the fresh installed system you need to run the following command on the already configured one: